 Key Updates to Colorado Tenant Screening Laws in 2025

-- No extra fees can be charged for background checks if a tenant provides a valid PTSR.
+No extra application fees can be charged for background checks if a tenant provides a valid PTSR.
+Reports also remain valid for up to 30 days, meaning renters avoid repeated fees and questions when applying for different properties.

 Benefits of Colorado Portable Tenant Screening Reports in 2025